Ericaceae

 Watering

-Water thoroughly when the surface of the soil becomes dry.
-Ensure good drainage to prevent root rot.
-During summer, water in the morning or evening to avoid rapid evaporation.
+Water thoroughly when the soil surface becomes dry.
+Good drainage is important to prevent root rot.
+During summer, water in the cool hours of morning or evening.

 Soil

-Satsuki prefers acidic soil.
-Use azalea-specific potting soil or mix peat moss and leaf mold into the soil to maintain the appropriate pH level.
+Prefers acidic soil.
+Use azalea-specific soil mixes or add peat moss and leaf mold.

 Fertilizer